SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/create-from-search.md

 5. In the **Selection** tab you can view the [search criteria][3] specified for the selection.
 If necessary, adjust the criteria.

-6. In the **Profile** tab, specify how the selection is to be presented:
+6. In the **Profile** tab, specify how the selection should be presented:

     [!include[Contents of Selection Profile tab](includes/selection-profile-tab.md)]